TORRANCE, CA & KASHIWA, JAPAN

 Click here to see past exchange videos.

-WHAT
+A. WHAT

 The annual student cultural exchange program with Kashiwa, Japan.

-HISTORICAL BACKGROUND
+B. HISTORICAL BACKGROUND

 Torrance and its sister city, Kashiwa, Japan, have had many rewarding civic, educational, and cultural exchanges since February 20, 1973, when the two cities became affiliated.
-Under this program, over the past forty years, the Torrance Sister City Association has sponsored hundreds of exchange students.
+Under this program, over the past fifty years, the Torrance Sister City Association has sponsored hundreds of exchange students.

-QUALIFICATIONS
+C. QUALIFICATIONS

 1. Any high school student who is a sophomore, junior or senior at the time of applying.
-(19-year old maximum age at the time of the trip.)
+(19-year-old maximum age at the time of the trip.)

-2. The student must be a FULL TIME resident of the City of Torrance.
+2. The student must be a FULL-TIME resident of the City of Torrance.

 4. The applicant must be a student in good academic standing at his/her school.

 5. The student must be interested in learning about Japanese customs, culture, and language.
 This trip is far more than a vacation in a foreign country; it’s a cultural experience!
-6. If selected, the student’s family must be able to host a Kashiwa student in their home for 10-12 days during August.

-EXPECTATIONS OF ALL APPLICANTS
+D. EXPECTATIONS OF ALL APPLICANTS

-1. Each applicant and his/her family are expected to attend an Alumni Reunion potluck luncheon hosted by the TSCA in early January.
-At this luncheon the applicants and their families will meet many TSCA members, including former exchange students, and learn more about the student exchange program.
+1. Each applicant and his/her family are expected to attend an Alumni Reunion potluck luncheon hosted the TSCA on Saturday, January 10, 2026.
+At this luncheon the applicants and their families

-EXPECTATIONS OF SELECTED STUDENTS
+E. EXPECTATIONS OF SELECTED STUDENTS – REQUIRED ACTIVITIES

-FINANCIAL OBLIGATIONS
+F. FINANCIAL OBLIGATIONS

 1. The student’s portion of the airfare shall be $1200, payable in two checks ($600) at the first and last orientation session.